stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/I2C/I2C_TwoBoards/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

  - The same example should be loaded in two evaluation boards.

  - STM320518-EVAL Set-up
+    - Use two boards should be connected as follows:
+       - Connect I2C1 SCL pin (PB6) to I2C1 SCL pin (PB6)
+       - Connect I2C1 SDA pin (PB7) to I2C SDA pin (PB7)
+       - Connect Gnd pins of two boards.

+ - STM32072B-EVAL Set-up
     - Use two boards should be connected as follows:
        - Connect I2C1 SCL pin (PB6) to I2C1 SCL pin (PB6)
        - Connect I2C1 SDA pin (PB7) to I2C SDA pin (PB7)